dsuh17/dsuh17/README.md

 Passion for learning new skills.
 Actively working on server configurations, automations, and security hardening.

 ### 🚀 Projects I've Done
-- Fedora File and Media Server - Centralized storage via Samba and configured a portable media streaming setup with Tailscale and Jellyfin
+- Fedora File and Media Server - Centralized storage via Samba and configured a secure portable media streaming setup with Tailscale and Jellyfin
 - Windows Active Directory - Deployed and managed a secure AD environment with domain controllers, user/group management, access control

 Many more to come...